Fantomas42/django-blog-zinnia/docs/compatibility.rst

-But the evolution of Django causes some backward incompatible changes, so for the developers who have to maintain a project with an old version of django, it can be difficult  to find which version of Zinnia to choose.
+But the evolution of Django causes some backward incompatible changes, so for the developers who have to maintain a project with an old version of Django, it can be difficult  to find which version of Zinnia to choose.

 .. _zinnia-django-compatibility: